-To assess your bone density and risk of developing osteoporosis, your doctor may ask you questions linked to the causes of osteoporosis including:
+To assess your bone density and risk of developing osteoporosis, your doctor may ask you questions linked to the causes of osteoporosis including the following:

 Are you taking, or have you ever had to take, a course of: